ImpeccableN/odin-recipes/README.md

 # odin-recipes

-With this Website I'd like to test my HTML skills na dlater on some JavaScript.
+With this Website I'd like to test my HTML skills and later on incorporate some JavaScript.